darknesszzaa/battleship/README.md

 `docker-compose up`

-After running the sample, you can stop the Docker container with
+After running the server, you can stop the Docker container with

 `docker-compose down`

-### Run the sample
+### Run the server

-Then, run Nest as usual:

-`npm run start`
+`npm start`